PacktPublishing/Idiomatic-TypeScript-for-Scalable-Applications/README.md

-# TypeScript-5-Design-Patterns-and-Best-Practices
+# Idiomatic TypeScript for Scalable Applications
-TypeScript 5 Design Patterns and Best Practices, published by Packt
+Idiomatic TypeScript for Scalable Applications, published by Packt